The Sheepdogs: Lineup change and new album: Outta Sight (2022–present)

 away from touring with the band for the time being to focus on other projects.
 Guitarist Ricky Paquette joined the band on the North American tour starting in September 2022.

 The Sheepdogs released their first Christmas song, “I’m Ready For Christmas,” in December 2022.

 The Live and Outta Sight Tour concluded in Ottawa January of 2023 with a majority of the dates selling out across North America.
 In January, following the conclusion, additional dates in Australia were announced to take place in April.

 Also in January, Outta Sight was nominated for a Juno Award for Rock Album of the year.

+On September 18, 2025, it was announced vi the band that drummer and vocalist, Sam Corbett, was leaving the band to focus on his family.